 Import an already existing database.
-To import a database, click on .
-There are two steps in importing a database:
+To import a database, click on import an already existing database.
+To import a database, click on import an already existing database.

 4.5.1 Navigate to the Database Folder

 There may be multiple databases stored in one folder, and a database isn't represented as a single file.
 For this reason, when importing a database, only navigate into the folder that contains the database to import.